JAVA IO - Write to a File using Java IO streams

 Introduction

 In real-world applications, people run many programs and get their outputs.
-Sometimes storing the result of the executed program is necessary as the output may be needed for later use.
-So, the output displayed on the screen must be stored in the files.
-In Java, the java.io package provides a number of classes that will help users to store the result into the file.
-In this article, we will discuss a few methods that will help users store data into the file using the java.io package.
+Sometimes, storing the result of the executed program is necessary, as the output may be needed for later use.
+So, the output displayed on the screen must be stored in files.
+In Java, the java.io package provides a number of classes that will help users store the result in the file.
+This article will discuss a few methods for helping users store data in a file using the java.io package.

 Methods to write a file in Java